cwbuecheler/embedbsky.com-aws/README.md

 [X] Improve HTML string and catch edge cases
-[X] Switch datetimes to unix for easier math (I am lazy) [X] Hash usernames in DB / URI so it's harder to guess feed URIs [] Add feed-refresher function
+[X] Switch datetimes to unix for easier math (I am lazy) [X] Hash usernames in DB / URI so it's harder to guess feed URIs [X] Add feed-refresher function
-[] Improve TypeScript defs - hopefully by using AtProto's defs [] Write a README that's in any way useful to anyone
+[] Make parsing AtProto data a little more bulletproof [] Improve TypeScript defs - hopefully by using AtProto's defs [] Write a README that's in any way useful to anyone

+## Contributing

+I welcome your comments, issues, and pull requests!

-Please user Prettier and adhere to the prettierrc rules.
+If you do contribute code, please use Prettier and adhere to the prettierrc rules.
 I know some of you hate semi-colons and brackets.
 I respect that.
 I think you're deeply weird, but I respect that.
 Nonetheless, this repo uses them and I won't approve PRs that leave them out. 😘